Parent/Family Volunteers

 Memorial Day Parade Coordinator (single-event job - spring):

 Register the team to participate.
-Arrange trailer driver, organize rowers to participate, and organize candy donations and recruitment stickers.
+Arrange trailer driver(s), organize rowers to participate, and organize candy donations and recruitment stickers.
 Work with student-athletes on decorating the trailer.

 Photographer (all season):

 Take photos and videos at practices and regattas and gather photos and videos from team families.
-Share best photos/videos with Social Media Manager for posting.
-Save a selection of photos from each regatta to the team’s Google Drive, labling photos with event and athlete names.
+Share the best photos/videos with the Social Media Manager for posting.
+Save a selection of photos from each regatta to the team’s Google Drive, labeling photos with event and athlete names.

 Recruitment Coordinator (all season):